noahmtnr/ines-autonomous-dispatching/README.md

 The checkpoints of the training are saved in /tmp/rainbow-new/rllib_checkpoint which can then be used for testing.

-### Execution of Training

-	- takes about 5 hours for 100 iterations, depends on number of hubs and deadline used

 ### Results of Training

 	@ Maren \\